-GPIO Pin 14 and GPIO 15 can also be configured as a clock output.
+GPIO Pin 15 can be configured similar to GPIO pin 13 or as a clock output.
 The output-clock configuration can be set at various speeds, up to 33.33 MHz, with various duty cycles.
-GPIO Pin 14 is configured as an input, upon reset.
-GPIO Pin 15 is configured as an output, upon reset.
+GPIO Pin 15 is configured as a clock output, upon reset.
 GPIO Pin 15 can be used to clock the expansion interface, after reset.